-Options: Impolite Regardless of the current channel activity, pressing the

-PTT-Key immediately triggers a transmission.
+Regardless of the current channel activity, pressing Options: Impolite the PTT-Key immediately triggers a transmission.

-Polite to CC Regardless of the channel being available, as long as the trigger a transmission.

-Color Code (CC) matches, pressing the PTT-Key will
+Polite to CC Regardless of the channel being available, as long as the Color Code (CC) matches, pressing the PTT-Key will trigger a transmission.

-Polite to ALL Only of the current channel is available, pressing the
+Polite to ALL Only of the current channel is available, pressing the oddin